andrewbrandwood/isomorphic-handlebars-demo/readme.md

  ```

  Notice the `templatesArr` is empty.
-This is where we are going to build up out references to our partials.
+This is where we are going to add references to our partials.

  Take a look at the `index.hbs` file in the `views` folder.
 This is the core layout page that will be the basis for the HTML output.